viperikjo/xrpl-dev-portal/content/tutorials/interoperability/get-started-evm-sidechain.md

 Now that both Xumm and MetaMask wallets are connected to the bridge, you can select the direction of the bridge, the amount, and the address to fund.

 - **Direction of the bridge**: The direction can be either EVM sidechain → XRP Ledger Devnet or XRP Ledger Devnet → EVM sidechain.
 Use the “Switch Network” button to switch the direction.
-- **From Amount**: This is the transaction amount.
+- **Amount**: This is the transaction amount.
 Note that there is a fee to use the bridge.
     - Network fees: The fees required by the network for your transactions.
     - Commission: The bridge applies a commission for every transaction completed.
 This is to prevent spam and distributed denial of service attacks (DDOS).
 - **To Address**: The address on the chain where you want the funds.